juancarlospaco/faster-than-requests/README.md

 SQLite database can be visualized with any SQLite WYSIWYG, like https://sqlitebrowser.org If the script gets interrupted like with CTRL+C it will try its best to keep data consistent.
 Additionally it will create a CSV file with all the scraped URLs.
+HTTP Headers are stored as Pretty-Printed JSON.
+Date and Time are stored as Unix Timestamps.
 All arguments are optional, it only needs the URL and SQLite file path to get to work.
 You can think of this scraper as a parallel evolution of the original scraper.